 Resident upland game provide vast opportunities for both hunters and wildlife observers in New Mexico.
 Upland game are found in most habitats throughout the state, from mountains to desert.
 Our resident upland games species include: Quail, Dusky grouse, Pheasant, Eurasian collared-doves, and several Squirrel species.
 All distribution maps presented below are approximations based on habitat data, historic records, and reported observations.

 A Game Hunting License is required to legally take upland game in the state.
-For in depth hunting and license information, reference section Upland Game (PDF) of the New Mexico Hunting Rules & Info in publications.
+For in depth hunting and license information, reference the PDF publication.

 Click the tab headings below to learn more about Quail, Dusky grouse, Pheasant, Eurasian collared-doves, and Squirrel.
 For more hunting and license information, reference the New Mexico Hunting Rules & Info.